mbari-org/vars-query-vue/docs/doc_04_add_deployments_cameraplatform.md

 -   **ROV Deployments** can be searched by the ROV Name and dive number (these also need to be  4-digit numbers), e.g. Doc Ricketts 0013
 Other platforms use labels based on the original operator’s naming convention.

-Available ROVs to search are below:
+??? note "Available ROVs to search"

-    - Doc Ricketts
+     *   Doc Ricketts
-    - Mini ROV
+     *   Mini ROV
-    - Tiburon
+     *   Tiburon
-    - Ventana
+     *   Ventana